stockmouton/stockmouton.github.io/articles/inflation.md

 - One then receives a fixed-income equal to the coupon annual payment every year.
 - One gets back the principal at the maturity date.

 As you can see, as long as you expect the borrower to be able to reimburse you, you are sure to make money in the meantime.
-This is alos why they are called "fix income".
+This is also why they are called "fix income" securities.

 #### What happens on the secondary market?
 After bonds are issued, their price is subject to the usual market forces.
 Their current price is not fixed and can fluctuate: this is also why the face value is called "face value" and not just "the price".
 This is also why it is written on the bond: if you want to buy a bond on the secondary market, you must know the face value to know how much you'll get back at maturity.